godofgeeks23/boilerplate-express-mongo-jest/README.md

 ## NOTE:

 - The server is running on port 3000 by default.
-You can change it in the `app.js` file.
+You can change it in the `.emv` file.